- Search The Registry

 - My Account

 *Paine College was founded on this date in 1882.
-It is one of over 100 Historical Black Colleges & Universities (HBCUs) in America.
+It is one of over 100 historically black Colleges and universities (HBCUs) in America.

 The background of Paine College is tied to the history of the Christian Methodist Episcopal Church and the United Methodist Church.
 In 1880, the Methodist Episcopal Church, South, appointed a commission of clergy and laypersons to cooperate with the Christian Methodist Church in establishing an educational institute to train Black ministers and teachers.
 In 1882, each Church appointed three members to a committee, which established the Paine Institute, named in honor of Bishop Robert Paine.
 Six months after incorporation, classes began in rented quarters on Broad Street in Augusta, Georgia.